MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/create-safe-sender-lists-in-office-365.md

 ## Use allow entries in the Tenant Allow/Block List

 Our number one recommended option for allowing mail from senders or domains is the Tenant Allow/Block List.
-For instructions, see [Allow or block email using the Tenant Allow/Block List](tenant-allow-block-list-email-spoof-configure.md).
+For instructions, see [Create allow entries for domains and email addresses](tenant-allow-block-list-email-spoof-configure.md#create-allow-entries-for-domains-and-email-addresses) and [Create allow entries for spoofed senders](tenant-allow-block-list-email-spoof-configure.md#create-allow-entries-for-spoofed-senders).

 Only if you can't use the Tenant Allow/Block List for some reason should you consider using a different method to allow senders.